The Methods Block

 DISPATCHER summaries assume that the receiver of the method call could be any contract that implements the method.

-Function summaries replace calls to the summarized method with Functions or Ghost functions.
+Expression summaries replace calls to the summarized method with a CVL expression, typically Functions or Ghost axioms.

 AUTO summaries are the default for unresolved calls.